 For streaming purposes, 4for4’s Schedule-Adjusted Fantasy Points Allowed (aFPA) is a metric we rely heavily on to determine weekly matchup strength.
 As the season continues to progress and more data is available, aFPA becomes more and more reliable, using rolling 10-week data.
 Targets and efficiency metrics are also considered when choosing weekly streamers.

-In order to provide advice you can actually implement, candidates for streaming must be owned in no more than 40% of Yahoo! fantasy leagues.
+In order to provide advice that you can actually implement, candidates for tight end streaming consideration must be owned in no more than 40 percent of Yahoo fantasy leagues.

 Top Streaming Picks